-I. B. Black, D. C. Brooks, D. Gardner, M. D. Gershon, J. G. Gibbs, Jr., S. Goldstone, B. Grafstein, W. D. Hagamen, M. Hamburg, T. H. Joh, T. H. Meikle, Jr., M. A. Nathan, M. Okamoto, R. S. Porro, D. J. Reis, W. F. Riker, Jr., W. N. Schoenfeld, J. A. Sechzer, G. P. Smith, P. Stokes, R. C. Swan
+D. C. Brooks, M. D. Gershon, S. Goldstone, B. Grafstein, W. D. Hagamen, M. Hamburg, T. H. Meikle, Jr., M. Okamoto, R. S. Porro, D. J. Reis, W. F. Riker, Jr., W. N. Schoenfeld, J. A. Sechzer, G. P. Smith, R. C. Swan

-M. A. Nathan, Department of Neurology, Room KB 421, Kips Bay Building, Medical College
+D. J. Reis, Department of Neurology, Room KB 421, Kips Bay Building, Medical College

 The Field of Neurobiology and Behavior provides training in the study of the nervous system.
 It includes the disciplines of neuroanatomy, neuroembryology, neurophysiology, neuropharmacology, neurochemistry, neuroendocrinology, and neuropsychology and perception.
-The program of the field emphasizes a multidisciplinary approach to the study of the nervous system, based on the belief that future advances in our understanding of the nervous system will be derived from a knowledge of the thinking and research techniques employed by more than one discipline.
-Towards this end, the program of the students entering the field is planned in consultation with several staff members, and the students are expected to spend some period of time working closely with members of the faculty whose interests are related to theirs.
-In addition, there are regularly scheduled seminars in the field during which various aspects of work in progress are presented and discussed.
-By this means, the students are afforded the broadest possible view of the field during their total training experience
+The program of the Field emphasizes a multidisciplinary approach to the study of the nervous system, based on the belief that future advances in our understanding of the nervous system will be derived from a knowledge of the thinking and research techniques employed by more than one discipline.
+Towards this end, the program of the student entering the Field is planned in consultation with several staff members, and the student is expected to spend some period of time working closely with members of the faculty whose interests are related to his.
+In addition, there are regularly scheduled seminars in the Field during which various aspects of work in progress are presented and discussed.
+By this means, the student is afforded the broadest possible view of the Field during his total training experience.